Wolves are carnivores.

 Dogs and wolves possess D-Type taste buds that allow them to taste the sweet flavors of fruit; who knew the big bad wolf had a sweet tooth!
 Fruit features more heavily in the diets of curious pups.

-Wolves can extract a small amount of energy from fruit due to their high carbohydrate content.
-However, a wolf’s digestive system is less effective at nutrient extraction from vegetative matter than a herbivore’s digestive system.
+However, a wolf’s digestive system is less effective at nutrient extraction from vegetative matter than a herbivore’s.

 Fruit and other vegetative matter form a negligible percentage of a wolf’s diet.